Motion sensing mechanism using the Lilypad Arduino and IMU sensors: A pilot study

 Authors

-• Abhinandan V Nayak MS Ramaiah Institute of technology
+• Abhinandan V Nayak Department of Medical Electronics Engineering, Ramaya Institute of Technology, Bengaluru, India.

 Keywords: